Preparing for Your Visit or Stay at Children's

 To keep the campus safe and secure, some entrances are locked after visiting hours.
 Parents and legal guardians may still enter through three areas on the Dallas campus:

-- The Tower D Lobby, which can be accessed from Green Park and the main valet entrance
+- The Tower D Lobby, which can be accessed from Hospital Parking (formerly known as Green Park) and the main valet entrance

 - The Emergency Department entrance